What Is the Role of Healthy Peer Relationships at Work?

 Sixty-one percent of employees say support from colleagues has helped them get through a hard time.

 Happy employees are more productive.
-When employees share harmonious relationships, they are more likely to share and bounce off ideas across each other.
-They suggest each other tips on how they can improve, help when someone is stuck in an area and try to build on each other’s strengths.
+When employees share harmonious relationships, they are more likely to share and bounce ideas across each other.
+They suggest each other tips on how they can improve, help when someone is stuck in an area, and try to build on each other's strengths.

 Similarly, a hostile working environment where an individual or a group of individuals’ behaviour creates unpleasant situations will affect employees’ productivity.

-An environment where people don’t communicate, share partial information will definitely give rise to miscommunication and misunderstandings.
-Biased behavior on the part of managers will give rise to animosity among peers and put a strain on peer relationships.
+An environment where people don't communicate, share partial information will give rise to miscommunication and misunderstandings.
+Biased behavior on the part of managers will give rise to hatred among peers and strain peer relationships.

 Gallup says that people who have friends at work are more satisfied than others.
-In fact, those who have a best friend at work are seven times more likely to be engaged in their work.
+Those who have a best friend at work are seven times more likely to be engaged in their work.

 In an employee engagement report conducted by TinyPulse, employees say the number one contributor to their satisfaction are colleagues.